Kari Jobe: 2012–2017: Where I Find You, Majestic and Majestic Revisited

 Jobe released her second recording project, Where I Find You, on January 24, 2012.
 The album debuted at No. 75 on the Canadian Albums Chart.
 The album also debuted at No. 10 on the Billboard 200.
 Kari released the album Where I Find You in Spanish called Donde Te Encuentro, her second album released on January 24, 2012.
-The album debuted at chart No. 6 on the Latin Pop Albums and on the chart No. 19 on the Top Latin Albums by Billboard.
+The album debuted at No. 6 on Billboard's Latin Pop Albums chart and at No. 19 on Top Latin Albums.

 Jobe later released her first EP, The Acoustic Sessions (Live), later that year.

 Jobe received her first Grammy nomination for Where I Find You as Best Contemporary Christian Album in 2012.

 In May 2013, Jobe competed in season two of GSN's The American Bible Challenge, along with Sheila Walsh and author Lisa Harper.
 Their charity was The A21 Campaign, an anti-trafficking organization that aims to abolish slavery.

 Jobe announced the recording of a live worship album that was recorded on November 20 and 21, 2013, at the Majestic Theater in Dallas, Texas.
-Majestic was released on March 25, 2014, and was preceded by its first single, "Forever", on February 18.Majestic Revisited was released on September 25, 2015.
-The album include songs from Majestic rerecorded in the studio and in a different style.
+Majestic was released on March 25, 2014, preceded by its first single "Forever" on February 18.Majestic: Revisited was released on September 25, 2015.
+The album included songs from Majestic rerecorded in the studio with a different style.

-2017–present: The Garden
+2017–present: The Garden and The Blessing

 "The Cause of Christ" was released on November 4, 2016, as the lead single from her fourth studio album, The Garden.
 Three other singles: "Heal Our Land", "Fall Afresh" and "The Garden" were released before the album's release on February 3, 2017.

+In March 2020, Jobe recorded "The Blessing" with Elevation Worship and her husband Cody Carnes at Elevation Church.
+She co-wrote the song with Carnes, pastor Steven Furtick and Chris Brown of Elevation Worship.
+The live recording was uploaded to YouTube on March 6, received 103 million views as of April 2024, and the song was streamed 57 million times in six months.

+In September 2020, Jobe announced the release of her second live album, The Blessing, along with releasing "First Love", "Embers" and "Obsession" as singles from the album, as well as including "The Blessing".
+The album, recorded at The Belonging Co church in Nashville, was released on October 23 through Capitol CMG.
+The Blessing peaked at No. 3 on Billboard's Top Christian Albums and No. 7 on the Christian albums chart in the UK.

+In December 2024, the SALT Christian dating app released a Music and Attraction survey.
+100,000 single Christians and their music tastes and popularity were analysed and single Kari Jobe fans were amongst the most popular singles on the SALT Christian dating app, alongside fans of Upperroom Music, Needtobreathe and Lauren Daigle.

+On September 21, 2025, Jobe and her husband Cody led worship for the memorial service of Charlie Kirk held at State Farm Stadium in Phoenix, Arizona.
+The assassination of Charlie Kirk occurred in Utah on September 10, 2025.